Let’s talk about Office Chairs.

 When we started working on this business, I started to dig a little deeper because I knew our goal was to deliver a premium experience and level of quality, and I figured there must be more to the chair ‘thing’ than I knew.

-After looking at stadiums (literally) full of wheels, arms, gas lifts and more, I’m not saying I’ve got a phD in chairs but I feel like I’m pretty close!
+After looking at stadiums (literally) full of wheels, arms, gas lifts and more, I’m not saying I’ve got a phD in office chairs but I feel like I’m pretty close!
 So here’s what you should be looking at if you’re shopping for one, or shopping around workspaces that include one, and it’s not the chair in the image above!

-Plastic is evil
+1. Plastic is the Devil

 Have you ever sat in a chair for a long period of time and started to feel a little ache or pain?
 Plastic is why.